ppy/osu-wiki/news/2025/2025-05-03-expert-global-taiko-showdown-2025-concludes.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/ta-RvWKRi64" frameborder="0" allowfullscreen></iframe>
 </div>

-Now, for a departure from top players facing off in extra early rounds, for Round of 16's highlight, we will be talking about a matchup of two very underrated players, between ::{ flag=JP }:: [supesan](https://osu.ppy.sh/users/14623658), who, despite his #185 rank in osu!taiko's pp ranking, seeded #8 through our Qualifiers, and ::{ flag=US }:: [mBiscuit](https://osu.ppy.sh/users/17061174), who achieved a very respectable seed #46 considering his pp-based rank, being #411.
+Now, for a departure from top players facing off in extra early rounds, for Round of 16's highlight, we will be talking about a match-up of two very underrated players, between ::{ flag=JP }:: [supesan](https://osu.ppy.sh/users/14623658), who, despite his #185 rank in osu!taiko's pp ranking, seeded #8 through our Qualifiers, and ::{ flag=US }:: [mBiscuit](https://osu.ppy.sh/users/17061174), who achieved a very respectable seed #46 considering his pp-based rank, being #411.

-Nothing really announced this to be such a close match, although ::{ flag=JP }:: [supesan](https://osu.ppy.sh/users/14623658) definitely has a higher skillcap thanks to his rank, but ::{ flag=US }:: [mBiscuit](https://osu.ppy.sh/users/17061174) is possibly one of the best players in terms of reading and gimmick abilities, and this match showcased all of this in the most perfect ways possible.
+Nothing really announced this to be such a close match, although ::{ flag=JP }:: [supesan](https://osu.ppy.sh/users/14623658) definitely has a higher skillcap thanks to his rank, ::{ flag=US }:: [mBiscuit](https://osu.ppy.sh/users/17061174) is possibly one of the best players in terms of reading and gimmick abilities, and this match showcased all of this in the most perfect ways possible.

 Between ::{ flag=US }:: [mBiscuit](https://osu.ppy.sh/users/17061174) winning on [HD1](https://osu.ppy.sh/beatmapsets/2328983#taiko/4994070), [FM1](https://osu.ppy.sh/beatmapsets/2328977#taiko/4994051), [FM2](https://osu.ppy.sh/beatmapsets/2329063#taiko/4994258), [FM3](https://osu.ppy.sh/beatmapsets/2329068#taiko/4994266), [NM4](https://osu.ppy.sh/beatmapsets/2329039#taiko/4994216), with all of these being reading-based outside of FM1, which is a consistency pick, and NM4, being the gimmick pick for the round, and ::{ flag=JP }:: [supesan](https://osu.ppy.sh/users/14623658) winning on [NM3](https://osu.ppy.sh/beatmapsets/2329033#taiko/4994202), [DT2](https://osu.ppy.sh/beatmapsets/2329049#taiko/4994233), [NM2](https://osu.ppy.sh/beatmapsets/2329034#taiko/4994203), [NM5](https://osu.ppy.sh/beatmapsets/2328994#taiko/4994086), [HR1](https://osu.ppy.sh/beatmapsets/2329036#taiko/4994210), and the [Tiebreaker](https://osu.ppy.sh/beatmapsets/2329073#taiko/4994275), all of these being some of the more mechanics-focused picks in this pool, this match made for one of the most interesting contrasts to look at for such a close match.

 This clip right below summarizes very well how stressful matches in EGTS are to watch, honestly.